 - Updates on reports from think-tanks, such as the Institute of Fiscal Studies, where they have local government funding implications.

-- Regular updates on the various working groups, select committees and ministerial statements.
+- Regular updates on the parliamentary debates, select committees and ministerial statements.